 Do you have a hard time trusting remote workers?
-Are you a remote team member that feels you aren't trusted?
-The good news is that trust and working remotely can go together.
+Are you a remote team member who feels you aren't trusted?
+The good news is that trust and working remotely can go hand in hand.

 I've worked remotely since 2001.
 I worked in the field in various hospitals and labs or conducted training on-site.
 I traveled almost weekly for a decade, so working from home was a great compromise to being on the road.

 When COVID hit us, and everyone quickly shifted to working from home, I was inundated with requests to train teams to work well remotely.
 I'd been delivering training on that topic for over a decade.
-I was happy to help companies shift & thrive in a remote working era.
+I was happy to help companies shift & thrive in the era of remote work.

 Some things I heard from companies, managers & leaders shocked me.
-They were afraid they couldn't trust their employees actually to be working.
+They were afraid they couldn't trust their employees to actually be working.
 This is also mentioned in recent research by Microsoft Work Trend Index (Hybrid Work is just Work.
 Are we doing it wrong?), which states that there is a stark disconnect between the portion of leaders who say they have complete confidence their team is productive (12%) and the percentage of employees who report they are productive at work (87%).
 Consequently, this leads to the emergence of the trend of productivity paranoia: leaders fear that lost productivity is due to employees not working & lack of trust.
-This is even though the number of meetings, hours worked, and other activity metrics have increased significantly during and since COVID-19.
+This is despite the number of meetings, hours worked, and other activity metrics increasing significantly during and since COVID-19.

 Leaders didn't believe employees were putting in their hours.
 In some instances, I was speechless at what I heard and saw.
-One person stated that she was required to log in to Zoom the entire time she was clocked in.
+One person stated that she was required to remain logged in to Zoom throughout her clocked-in period.
 She felt smothered.
 I felt enraged.
 If you can't trust your employees to work from home, they shouldn't work for you in the office.
 And really, the number of work hours is arbitrary.
 If they can get their work done in less time, celebrate that!
-Don't make them continue to sit there and surf the web!
+Don't make them sit there any longer and surf the web!

 Do you sit behind your staff and monitor their tabs?
-I guarantee there's some ordering from Amazon, whether they're at the office or home.
+I guarantee there's some Amazon ordering, whether they're at the office or at home.

-If the time of day doesn't matter, celebrate that we all have high and low points during the day of productivity and energy and allow people to capitalize on that.
+If the time of day doesn't matter, celebrate that we all have high and low points in productivity and energy throughout the day, and allow people to capitalize on them.
 Don't punish a night owl by making them start work at 8:00 am unless there's a real need.
-Maybe you can't give complete flexibility, but could you have a block of 4-6 hours required, like 10:00 am-3:00 pm, and any other work can be done when they're at their best?
+Maybe you can't offer complete flexibility, but could you require a block of 4-6 hours, like 10:00 am-3:00 pm, and let them do any other work when they're at their best?
 This is best summarized by Satya Nadella, chairman and CEO of Microsoft:

 “Our new data shows there is no one-size-fits-all approach to hybrid & remote work, as employee expectations continue to change.
 The only way for organizations to solve for this complexity is to embrace flexibility across their entire operating model, including the ways people work, the places they inhabit, and how they approach business process.”

 Working from home for some is a privilege and a necessity.
-When people lack trusting others, I wonder if they must be untrustworthy and not work efficiently from home and project that onto others.
+When people lack trust in others, I wonder if they must be untrustworthy and not work efficiently from home, and project that onto others.

 We work more hours when remote.

 Did you know that people who work from home tend to work more hours, not less?
-Especially during the pandemic, the increase in work hours shot up by an average of three hours per day for US employees.
+Especially during the pandemic, US employees' work hours increased by an average of 3 hours per day.
 Since there wasn't anywhere to go, we just worked more.
 Now that we are in an endemic state, it is still the case and always has been for most people…we work more hours when we're remote.
-And we're also more productive!

 Why?